-The Irish in Britain during the Second World War occupied an anomalous and much misunderstood position, being in Bronwen Walter's apposite analysis, "outsiders inside," a large minority of nationals of a neutral country residing in a belligerent one.
-Simultaneously invisible, due to their whiteness and cultural similarities, and hyper-visible as aliens of a neutral country, they were strictly questionnaire may provoke emotional responses in both the researcher and the researched.
+This paper considers some of the emotional encounters experienced by the researcher while carrying out a study of Irish migrants in London.
+The paper suggests some of the ways in which a standardised, closed-ended questionnaire may provoke emotional responses in both the researcher and the researched.
 It looks at the attachment the Irish community has to their birthplace in Ireland.
 Researching Irish migrants in areas such as Kilburn requires a consideration of the complex and dynamic spaces in which an Irish trans-local community has been materially constructed and symbolically invented.
 Kilburn is not simply a backdrop to the research; it forms part of the emotional terrain which has to be negotiated in doing this research.